CCBR/actions/mkdocs-mike/README.md

 Deploy documentation to github pages using mkdocs + mike

+This action is designed to be used with a repository that uses mkdocs to generate documentation and mike to deploy it to github pages.
+The action will checkout the repository, install the necessary python packages, build the documentation, and deploy it to the specified branch.

 ## Usage

-Any python requirements for your docs website should be placed in `docs/requirements.txt`.
+Any python requirements for your docs website (mkdocs, mike, other extensions) should be placed in `docs/requirements.txt`.

+You will also need an mkdocs config file `mkdocs.yml` in the root of your repository.

 ### Basic example